Blog/MCA Guides

 A note on our position

 Pezzula earns commissions when businesses take MCAs.
 We have the same financial incentive every other broker and finance publisher has to present the product cleanly and close deals.
 We are not a disinterested party.
-We're writing this anyway — and we think that's worth something — but you should know the conflict going in.
+We're writing this anyway.

 The "not a loan" shorthand became useful because it was true enough, often enough, for long enough.
-We don't think everyone who's repeated it has been dishonest.
-We do think the shorthand outlasted the legal reality it was summarizing — specifically for ACH-structured MCAs, which are the dominant structure in the market.
+What happened is simpler than dishonesty: the shorthand outlasted the legal reality it was summarizing, specifically for ACH-structured MCAs (the dominant structure in the market).

-Our position: CC split MCAs remain on defensible legal ground and can accurately be described as purchases of future receivables.
+Our position is that CC split MCAs remain on defensible legal ground and can accurately be described as purchases of future receivables.
 ACH MCAs operate in a more contested legal environment since January 2025, and presenting them to business owners without that context is now incomplete at best.

 We think the business case for transparency and the ethical case happen to be the same here.
 Clients who understand what they're signing make better decisions.
 Better decisions produce better outcomes.
 Clients with good outcomes come back and refer others.
 Clients who feel they weren't given the full picture don't.

 We broker MCAs.
 We'll continue to broker MCAs.
-We'll also tell you when a term loan, a line of credit, or invoice factoring is a better fit — and we'll tell you what courts have actually found about the product you're considering.
+We'll also tell you when a term loan, a line of credit, or invoice factoring is a better fit.
+We'll also tell you what courts have actually decided about the product you're considering.
 If that costs us some deals, we think it's the right trade.

 Related Guides